asuh/front-end-macos/readme.md

     git config --global user.name "Your Name Here" git config --global user.email "your_email@youremail.com"

-**Note**: On a Mac, it is important to remember to add `.DS_Store` (a hidden OS X system file that's put in folders) to your `.gitignore` files.
+**Note**: It is important to remember to add `.DS_Store` (a hidden system file that's put in folders) to your `.gitignore` files.
 You can take a look at this repository's [.gitignore](/nicolahery/mac-dev-setup/blob/master/.gitignore) file for inspiration.

 ## Node.js